PriyanSappal/tech264-terraform/README.md

 ## Best Practice: Supplying AWS Credentials to Terraform

 ### AWS Credentials Lookup Order in Terraform:
-Terraform checks for AWS credentials in the following order of precedence:
+Terraform checks for AWS credentials in the following order of precedence (if it can't find from the one it will check the nexxt one on the list):
 1. **Environment Variables**: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
     * You would need to set up system variables under **Edit the system environment variables**.
 2. **AWS Credentials File**: Located at `~/.aws/credentials`.